Staff and Affiliates

 > Email Nashelly Meneses

-Marie Saul is the Administrative Associate for the Merriam-Powell
+Marie Saul is the Business Manager for the Merriam-Powell

-wide range of project budgets.
-Marie is also responsible for day-to-day
+Center for Environmental Research.
+Marie managers the Center’s financial affairs, having oversight responsibility for a wide range of project budgets.
+Marie is also responsible for the Center's day-to-day

 administrative activities, including processing personnel, travel, and